-The use of passionflower to tranquilize and settle edgy nerves has been documented for over 200 years.
+The use of passionflower to tranquilise and settle edgy nerves has been documented for over 200 years.
 This herb relieves muscle tension and helps calm extreme anxiety.
 It has a depressant effect on the central nervous system and lowers blood pressure.
-Passionflower is especially good for nervous insomnia.
+Passionflower is especially suitable for nervous insomnia.

 A wide range of potential therapeutic applications of passionflower is currently being investigated.
 It relaxes the linings of artery walls; reduces blood pressure; stops chemical reactions that cause nausea and vomiting as a result of withdrawal from cocaine, heroin, or opiate painkillers; and, in laboratory tests, stops the growth of certain kinds of thyroid cancer.
 It has been approved by the German Commission E for nervousness, restlessness, and insomnia.